Celebrating Easter in Reno

 The 4th Annual EggFest will be held at Shadow Mountain Park on Saturday, March 28 from 10 a.m. to noon.
 There will be 50,000 eggs to find plus food trucks, games and activities, raffles and so much more.
 Bring a nonperishable food item to donate if possible.

-Photo: Biggest Little Easter Egg Hunt and Resource Fair Facebook
+Photo: Biggest Little Easter Egg Hunt and Resource Fair, Facebook

-The Biggest Little Easter Egg Hunt and Resource Fair is also being held on March 28.
+The Biggest Little Easter Egg Hunt & Resource Fair is also being held on March 28.
 Sponsored by Washoe CASA Foundation and Boys & Girls Clubs of Truckee Meadows, it's a free egg hunt and health fair with 40,000 eggs and lots of activities and screenings.
 It's held at 2680 E. 9th Street in Reno.

-Reno Public Market will have its Easter Egg Hunt of 2026 inside the public market from 10 a.m. to 2 p.m. on Easter Sunday.
+Reno Public Market will have its Easter Egg Hunt inside the public market from 10 a.m. to 2 p.m. on Easter Sunday.
 Hope Community Church has an Easter Egg Dash at 9 a.m. on Easter Sunday, and this one includes free breakfast.
 St. John’s Church also hosts an Easter Egg Hunt at 10 a.m. before their 10:30 service.

 For those in South Reno, Washoe Lake State Park will put on Easter Egg Hunt hosted by the South Valley Fire Department in the expansive Washoe Lake State Park.